 “Persistence is a great substitute for talent.”
 Steve Martin

 Has this ever happened to you?
 You had a goal but no matter how hard you tried, you just could not seem to reach it?
-It often seems like the easiest thing to do is give up.
-If you can't get promoted in the company where you are at, it is time to move on.
+It often seems that the easiest thing to do is give up.
+If you can’t get promoted in the company where you are at, it is time to move on.
 If your prayer is not answered after a week, give up on God.
-If you don't drop that pants size in a month, quit going to the gym.
+If you don’t drop that pants size in a month, quit going to the gym.

 There were so many times that I considered just giving up on the whole promotional process with the police department.
 Thankfully, I had some people who believed in me and challenged me to keep trying.
 After two tries, I finally made Corporal.
 It took three attempts to get promoted to Sergeant.
 My promotion to Lieutenant took two times through the promotional process.
 That was the rank that I eventually retired with.